bahasuru-naya/KDU-Library-Assistant-Chatbot/README.md

 ### KDU Library Assistant Chatbot using Rasa, MongoDB, HTML/CSS/JS

 # Setup chatbot
+### 1. Download or clone repository into your pc
-### 1. Create new project and virtual environment in your IDE
+### 2. Create new project and virtual environment in your IDE
-### 2. Then copy 'requirements.txt' file to your project directory
+### 3. Then copy 'requirements.txt' file to your project directory
-### 3. Go to the project directory in terminal then run following command to install dependencies in project
+### 4. Go to the project directory in terminal then run following command to install dependencies in project
 ```
 pip install -r requirements.txt
  ```
-### 4. Next create new rasa chatbot using following coomand
+### 5. Next create new rasa chatbot using following coomand
 ```
 rasa init
  ```
-### 5. Copy and replace files in 'bot' folder to new chatbot
+### 6. Copy and replace files in 'bot' folder to new chatbot
-### 6. Train  chatbot using following command
+### 7. Train  chatbot using following command
 ```
 rasa train
  ```